 Gear You Need for Winter Running

 - Base layer: Pull on a form-fitting T-shirt or long-sleeved base-layer shirt made from wool or polyester.
-These fabrics are warm, and more importantly, moisture-wicking to keep you dry.
+These fabrics are warm, and more importantly, they’re moisture-wicking to keep you dry.

 - Thermal tights: Moisture-wicking thermals are the difference between warm legs and frozen limbs.

-- Hat or balaclava: Prevent heat from escaping by covering your head and ears in an insulating, wind blocking hat.
+- Hat or balaclava: Prevent heat from escaping by covering your head and ears in an insulating, wind-blocking hat.
 On colder days, choose to wear a balaclava to cover up from head to neck.
 The less skin exposed, the better.

 - Wool gloves and socks: Prevent frozen toes and fingers by choosing socks and gloves that provide insulation and warmth.
+Thick or wool running socks provide extra warmth.
+Mittens are better than gloves to keep your hands and fingers warmer.

 - Trail shoes or traction aids: Winter running calls for a shoe that has extra traction needed for slippery surfaces and uneven terrain.
 Pick a shoe designed for any surface, even if you’re only hitting the roads.